Minuscule 157: Description

 It contains the Epistle to Carpian, prolegomena, lectionary equipment, subscriptions at the end of each Gospel, ornaments and pictures in vermilion and gold.
-The Gospel of John is preceded by a portrait of John the Evangelist with Prochorus.
+The Gospel of John is preceded by a portrait of John the Evangelist with Prochorus, one of the seven Hellenstic Jewish deacons appointed in Acts 6:5.

 It has the famous Jerusalem Colophon ("copied and corrected from the ancient manuscripts of Jerusalem preserved on the Holy Mountain"), at the end of each Gospel.
 According to biblical scholar Frederick H. A. Scrivener, it is very beautifully written.
 This sentiment is echoed by Biblical Scholar Herman C. Hoskier, who describes it as a "most beautiful manuscript" and which was "prepared with the utmost care".